Posted: 04/29/14 | April 29th, 2014

 But then nothing ever is.

-But a couple of weeks ago, I came home to NYC and created balance in my life.
-But in finding that balance, I’ve come to a stark realization: I am no longer a long-term traveler.
+But a couple weeks ago, I came home to NYC and created balance in my life.
+In finding that balance, I’ve come to a stark realization: I am no longer a long-term traveler.

 The thought of spending extended time on the road doesn’t fill me with as much excitement anymore.